 Answer: A Geothermal system qualifies for a 30% tax credit with no cap.
 Depending on your tax liability, this means a $20,000 system would get you a $6000 federal tax credit, and depending on which state you live

 in, you may also qualify for an additional state tax credit.
 These credits combined with utility rebates can make a Geothermal system just as affordable as a conventional heating and cooling system.

 3.)
 Don’t I need a large yard in order to consider Geothermal?

 4.)
-We know the ground temperature is around 55 degrees year around.
+We know the ground temperature is around 55 degrees year-round.
 What can I expect the air temperature at my registers to be?

-Answer: Through the winter your register air temperature will vary from 95 to 125 degrees depending on the demand and fan speed; while in the summer it is 15-25 degrees cooler than
+Answer: Through the winter your registered air temperature will vary from 95 to 125 degrees depending on the demand and fan speed; while in the summer it is 15-25 degrees cooler than the thermostat setting.